abhi-vmlinuz/oracle-bootstrap/README.md

 move these zip files on the repository folder and run the install script again

+### NOTE
+if the script exists with message:
+`Waiting for Oracle to be ready...` then re-run the ./install script again.

 ### Next Step
 Close your current terminal, open a **new terminal window**, and run: